-* * In all cases, keep an eye on the ticketing page and our Facebook site for updates. * *
+- Here are the plans for dealing with that. * * In all cases, keep an eye on the ticketing page(s) and/or our Facebook site for updates. * *

-Plan A – OK-ish Weather
+Plan A – Iffy Weather

 - E.g. where the forecast says rain, but offers hope that it might pass us by, or only be light and tolerable